TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

-Locations Charter.net Contact Us

-*   Order Status

-Cart GO

-*   TV TV

-    *   TV Services
-    *   Overview
-    *   Sports
-    *   Spanish &.
-Cultural
-    *   Premium Subscriptions

-    *   HD &.
-DVR
-    *   Charter HD
-    *   Digital Video Recorder (DVR)

-    *   On Demand
-    *   Overview
-    *   How it Works
-    *   HD On Demand
-    *   Premiums On Demand
-    *   Events &.
-Specials
-    *   Subscriptions On Demand

-    *   Free On Demand
-    *   Overview

-    *   TV Programming
-    *   Channel Lineup
-    *   TV Listings

-    *   TV Help
-*   Internet Internet

-    *   Internet Services
-    *   Overview

-    *   Features
-    *   Security Suite
-    *   Charter.net
-    *   Email
-    *   ESPN3.com

-    *   Extras
-    *   Cloud Drive

-    *   Speed Comparison
-    *   Speed Comparison

-    *   Internet Help
-*   Phone Phone

-    *   Phone Services
-    *   Talk All You Want
-    *   Features
-    *   Online Manager
-    *   International
-    *   Mexico Calling Plans

-    *   Service Comparison
-    *   Service Comparison

-    *   Phone Help
-*   Bundles Bundles

-    *   Bundle &.
-Save
-    *   3-Service Bundles
-    *   2-Service Bundles

-    *   Help
-*   Business
-*   Support Support

-    *   Overview
-    *   User Guides &.
-Diagrams
-    *   Help Videos
-    *   Getting Started

-    *   TV
-    *   Equipment
-    *   Remotes
-    *   Getting Started

-    *   Internet
-    *   Email
-    *   Charter Security Suite
-    *   Online Security
-    *   Charter WIFI
-    *   Getting Started

-    *   Phone
-    *   Features
-    *   Online Call Details
-    *   Getting Started

-    *   My Account
-    *   How to use
-    *   How to create
-    *   Cannot login?
-    *   Getting Started

-    *   Billing
-    *   Understanding your bill
-    *   Ways to pay
-    *   Getting Started

-*   New Customers
-*   Current Customers

-find deals   change address » find deals Phone: () - change phone » Don?t have an account?
-Create one now »
-log in Welcome back, Username Not Username?

-*   My Account
-*   Pay My Bill
-*   Check Email
-*   *   Channel Lineup

-    *   Charter Email Support

-    *   Online Security

-    *   Auto Pay

-    *   Manage Security Code

-    *   Moving?

-    *   Chat live onlineFind It Fast

-*   Terms of Service/Policies
-*   Excessive Use of Bandwidth
-*   Network Management

-Acceptable Use Policy ?
-Residential Customers
+Acceptable Use Policy – Residential Customers

-IN ORDER TO PROVIDE HIGH QUALITY CUSTOMER SERVICE AND TO INSURE THE INTEGRITY OF CHARTER HIGH-SPEED?
-INTERNET SERVICE, INCLUDING BUT NOT LIMITED TO ANY SERVICE FEATURES THAT MAY BE AVAILABLE (E.G., ELECTRONIC MAIL, PORTAL COMPONENTS, VIDEO MAIL, HOME NETWORKING, ETC.) AND ANY EQUIPMENT USED TO PROVIDE CHARTER HIGH-SPEED INTERNET SERVICE (COLLECTIVELY ?SERVICE?), CHARTER COMMUNICATIONS (?CHARTER?)
-HAS ADOPTED THIS ACCEPTABLE USE POLICY (?POLICY?).
+IN ORDER TO PROVIDE HIGH QUALITY CUSTOMER SERVICE AND TO INSURE THE INTEGRITY OF CHARTER HIGH-SPEED™ INTERNET SERVICE, INCLUDING BUT NOT LIMITED TO ANY SERVICE FEATURES THAT MAY BE AVAILABLE (E.G., ELECTRONIC MAIL, PORTAL COMPONENTS, VIDEO MAIL, HOME NETWORKING, ETC.) AND ANY EQUIPMENT USED TO PROVIDE CHARTER HIGH-SPEED INTERNET SERVICE (COLLECTIVELY “SERVICE”), CHARTER COMMUNICATIONS (“CHARTER”) HAS ADOPTED THIS ACCEPTABLE USE POLICY (“POLICY”).
 THIS POLICY, INCLUDING ITS USE RESTRICTIONS, IS IN ADDITION TO THE RESTRICTIONS CONTAINED IN THE CHARTER HIGH-SPEEED INTERNET SUBSCRIBER AGREEMENT.

 PLEASE READ THIS ACCEPTABLE USE POLICY PRIOR TO ACCESSING THE SERVICE.
-THE WORD ?CUSTOMER?
-IS USED HEREIN TO REFER TO ANY INDIVIDUAL WHO SUBSCRIBES TO THE SERVICE.
+THE WORD “CUSTOMER” IS USED HEREIN TO REFER TO ANY INDIVIDUAL WHO SUBSCRIBES TO THE SERVICE.
 BY USING THE SERVICE, CUSTOMER AGREES TO THE TERMS OF THIS ACCEPTABLE USE POLICY.
-CHARTER RESERVES THE RIGHT TO IMMEDIATELY SUSPEND OR TERMINATE THE CUSTOMER?S ACCOUNT OR TO UNDERTAKE NETWORK MANAGEMENT ACTIONS DESCRIBED HEREIN WITHOUT NOTICE, AT CHARTER?S SOLE DISCRETION, IF CUSTOMER OR OTHERS WHO USE CUSTOMER?S ACCOUNT VIOLATE THIS ACCEPTABLE USE POLICY.
-CHARTER ALSO RESERVES THE RIGHT TO IMMEDIATELY REMOVE ANY MATERIAL OR INFORMATION THAT VIOLATES THIS POLICY FOR ANY REASON WHATSOEVER AT CHARTER?S SOLE DISCRETION WITHOUT PRIOR NOTICE.
-BY USING THE SERVICE, CUSTOMER AGREES TO ABIDE BY, AND REQUIRE OTHERS USING THE SERVICE THROUGH CUSTOMER?S ACCOUNT TO ABIDE BY, THE TERMS OF THIS AUP.
-CHARTER REGULARLY UPDATES AND AMENDS THIS AUP AND CUSTOMER SHOULD CONSULT CHARTER?S WEBSITE TO BE SURE CUSTOMER REMAINS IN COMPLIANCE.
-IF CUSTOMER DOES NOT AGREE TO BE BOUND BY THESE TERMS, CUSTOMER SHOULD IMMEDIATELY STOP THE USE OF THE SERVICES AND NOTIFY THE CHARTER CUSTOMER SERVICE DEPARTMENT SO THAT CUSTOMER?S ACCOUNT MAY BE CLOSED.
-CUSTOMER?S CONTINUED USE OF THE SERVICE WILL CONSTITUTE CUSTOMER?S ACCEPTANCE OF AND AGREMEENT TO THIS POLICY AND ANY POSTED AMENDMENTS TO THIS POLICY.
+CHARTER RESERVES THE RIGHT TO IMMEDIATELY SUSPEND OR TERMINATE THE CUSTOMER’S ACCOUNT OR TO UNDERTAKE NETWORK MANAGEMENT ACTIONS DESCRIBED HEREIN WITHOUT NOTICE, AT CHARTER’S SOLE DISCRETION, IF CUSTOMER OR OTHERS WHO USE CUSTOMER’S ACCOUNT VIOLATE THIS ACCEPTABLE USE POLICY.
+CHARTER ALSO RESERVES THE RIGHT TO IMMEDIATELY REMOVE ANY MATERIAL OR INFORMATION THAT VIOLATES THIS POLICY FOR ANY REASON WHATSOEVER AT CHARTER’S SOLE DISCRETION WITHOUT PRIOR NOTICE.
+BY USING THE SERVICE, CUSTOMER AGREES TO ABIDE BY, AND REQUIRE OTHERS USING THE SERVICE THROUGH CUSTOMER’S ACCOUNT TO ABIDE BY, THE TERMS OF THIS AUP.
+CHARTER REGULARLY UPDATES AND AMENDS THIS AUP AND CUSTOMER SHOULD CONSULT CHARTER’S WEBSITE TO BE SURE CUSTOMER REMAINS IN COMPLIANCE.
+IF CUSTOMER DOES NOT AGREE TO BE BOUND BY THESE TERMS, CUSTOMER SHOULD IMMEDIATELY STOP THE USE OF THE SERVICES AND NOTIFY THE CHARTER CUSTOMER SERVICE DEPARTMENT SO THAT CUSTOMER’S ACCOUNT MAY BE CLOSED.
+CUSTOMER’S CONTINUED USE OF THE SERVICE WILL CONSTITUTE CUSTOMER’S ACCEPTANCE OF AND AGREMEENT TO THIS POLICY AND ANY POSTED AMENDMENTS TO THIS POLICY.

 1\.
 USE